Common Questions and Misconceptions from Potential Partners

 Additionally, a recent behavioural program found that our platform leads to higher savings than traditional consumption comparison messaging.
 Consumers viewing the MyHEAT platform achieved an energy savings that was nearly double the savings achieved by consumers viewing traditional consumption comparison messaging.

-If you are looking for an innovative way to engage with your customers, I welcome the opportunity to connect with you!
-Feel free to contact me at firstname.lastname@example.org
+If you are looking for an innovative way to engage with your customers, we welcome the opportunity to connect with you!
+Feel free to contact us at firstname.lastname@example.org